guillemroch/3rd-Person-Fight-Game/README.md

 But if you do not know it's okay, I will explain briefly.

 The Cosmere is a universe ideated by Brandon Sanderson.
-This websites compiles a lot of detailed information about it and is a great source of inspiration to help integrate the diferent mechanics.
+This websites compiles a lot of detailed information about it and is a great source of inspiration to help with the integration of the diferent mechanics.

 - [Coppermind - The Cosmere](https://coppermind.net/wiki/Cosmere)